BunnyHelp/BunnysTwitterScraper/README.md

 Hello there, this is my first real "program".
 I don't entirely know what I'm doing.
 I've been mostly a script kiddy (minus the hacking part), but in light of recent events, I decided to make this in order to archive tweets about the protesting.

+This will download the Tweet's text, the person's Twitter handle, screen name, what they tweeted from, where they tweeted from (if available), and the tweet's current likes and retweets.
+Getting the number of replies requires a premium API key (which costs $$$)

+If there is a photo or video attached to the tweet, youtube-dl downloads the video, and the Twitter API & wget get the photos.

+The .js file, powered by Node.js and Puppeteer, opens a headless browser to get a screenshot of the tweet.

 This is currently what I would call a beta.
 It's a 2005 Toyota Corolla with a manual transmission.
 It works, but it's not exactly attractive, and setup could be a pain.